lumeland/lume.land/docs/creating-pages/page-data.md

 In the examples above, all pages contain two variables: `title` and `url`.

-In the formats with front matter (like Markdown, Vento and Nunjucks), the content is defined below the front matter.
+In formats with front matter (like Markdown, Vento and Nunjucks), the content is defined below the front matter.
 Formats that don't use front matter export the content as the `content` variable or, optionally, as a default export (like in `page.page.js`).

 ## Standard variables